First-Time Transfer Checklist Fall 2014

 - Sign up for the New Transfer Student Orientation to learn about the University, receive useful information, and meet other transfer students.
 Call 818-677-4100 or go to www.csun.edu/nso to register.

-- Register for the Upper Division Writing Proficiency Exam (UDWPE) during your first semester.
+- Register for the Upper Division Writing Proficiency Exam (UDWPE) at the beginning of your first semester at CSUN.
 Undergraduate students are encouraged to take the UDWPE as early as possible, but must take the exam no later than the semester in which 75 units will be completed.
 Transfer students entering the University who will have completed 75 units by the end of their first semester must attempt the exam during their first semester at CSUN.
 Students who have not attempted the UDWPE by the completion of 75 units will have a hold placed on their subsequent class registration.
+Some upper division major courses require a passing score on the UDWPE before you can enroll so plan ahead and avoid enrollment delays.
 Information on the exam including registration details is located at http://www.csun.edu/testing/tests/upper.htm.